bit-apps-pro/bit-assist-wp/readme.txt

 `A great BOEI Alternative specific to WordPress`

 Great for businesses that are active in multiple channels.
-This powerful widget sits on your site like a chatbot/chat bot.
+This customer support widget sits on your site like a chatbot.
 Visitors can just click the widget and choose their convenient platform to connect with the business owner/[support](https://tawk.to/chat/60eac4b6d6e7610a49aab375/1faah0r3e).

 A nice alternative to BOEI in the form of a WordPress plugin.